JUPA8/Web-Crawler-Search-Updated/README.md

 The link that you can search with it in the server of the university: http://vm146.rz.uni-osnabrueck.de/u001/app.wsgi/

 ## Files:
-The all files are served in the public_html of the server which can have a virtual environment and is already activated.
+- All files are served in the public_html of the server which can have a virtual environment and is already activated.

-## Recommendation command to use it through the terminal:
+## Recommendation commands can use it through the terminal:

-ls: to see all files in the file directory. nano (file name): to see what is inside the file and you can write, read, and make any maintain through the file.
+- ls: to see all files in the file directory.
+- nano (file name): to see what is inside the file and you can write, read, and make any maintain through the file.